robinmattern/FRDocs_dev01-robin/_home.md

 ----
-### The FormR Tools and Technologies
+### The formR Tools and Technologies
 ----
-- FormR uses the tools and techniques popular in 2022.
+- formR uses the tools and techniques popular in 2022.
 The list contains:
 <br/>

 1. Ubuntu Server on the cloud.